PhilipPartsch/sphinx-needs-code-template/docs/requirements/software_specification.rst

    <Add your text here>
    Here is some text with typiccal findings, like passive voice and typoos.

-Here is some text with typiccal findings, like passive voice and typoos.
+Here is some text with typical finndings, like passive vooice and typos.